rossyndicate/lab_website/content/authors/Matt/_index.md

 title: Matthew Ross (he/him)
 ---

-I am an ecosystem and watershed scientist primarily interested in improving how we use data and models to make better decisions about how we design and manage ecosystems.
+I am an ecosystem and watershed scientist primarily interested in improving how we use data and models to make better environmental decisions.
 I hope to accomplish this goal by building inclusive and welcoming teams and approaches that democratize complex datasets and toolchains.